bonfire-engine/bonfire-engine.github.io/tiled_support.md

 ## Useful

 You can set type in your tile to `above` to render this tile above all components in your game.

+You can set type in your Object to `collision`.
+This object will be add in the game with transparency and collision.